Chazzers/beats-by-friends/README.md

 This application also makes use of mongoose and mongodb to store the data of the jam rooms.
 I would've liked to do more with mongo db for example, using GridFS for storing music samples and the beats created in a room.

+## What it could have been

+If you want to read about the amazing features this project could've had if I decided to give up my personal time.
+Click [here](https://github.com/Chazzers/real-time-web-2021/projects/1)

 ## 📃Resources📃

 - [Piano song recorder by youtuber: WebDevSimplified](https://github1s.com/WebDevSimplified/Piano-Song-Recorder/blob/HEAD/public/styles.css)